What is CRM?

 Who Should Use a CRM?

-It sounds like CRM is really just for sales, marketing, and customer support teams, is that right?
+It sounds like CRM is really just for sales, marketing, and customer support teams.

 Human resources, accounting, even IT can manage their contracts, orders, bills, and other types of paperwork using CRM.